binance/binance-api-postman/README.md

 ### Error: `Mandatory parameter 'xxxx' was not sent, was empty/null, or malformed.`

-### How to debug or find out request URL
-- Open Postman console `(CMD/CTRL + ALT + C)`, each request will print request parameters and URL.
-- Edit Pre-request scripts for debugging.

 ## Is Postman safe to use
 We suggest users to develop their own application to work with Binance API.
 However Postman is a good tool for those who want to easily experience APIs.
 These best pratices are recommended:
 Your request is missing a parameter that the API requires.
 Please refer to the API documentation, and pass all mandatory parameters in your requests.